JonmarCorpuz/SecondBrain/Google Cloud/README.md

 * Each object is stored in a bucket, which are individually addressable by a URL
 * Object storage is not limited by the size of disks or SSDs since they're stored on the cloud
 * Multiple copies of objects are stored across multiple zones and sometimes regions to improve availability and durability
+* Keeps data independent of the lifecycle of a VM instance but doesn't support OS-level or filesystem-level access (You have to use higher-level protocols to access objects)
+* Can store large volumes of data that can be copied to persistent disk when needed

 ## File Storage

 * Provides a hierarchical storage system for files
+* Suitable for applications that require operating system-like file access to files
+* Decouples the filesystem from specific VMs
+* The filesystem, its directories, and its files exist independent of VMs or applications tha may access those files

 ## Block Storage

+* Uses a fixed-size data structure called a block to organize data
+* Commonly used in ephemeral and persistent disks attached to VMs
+* Block storage is available on disks that are attached to VMs in GCP
+* Faster to retrieve data from block storage than it is from object storage

 ## Caches

+Caches are in-memory data stores that maintain fast access to data

+* The latency of in-memory stores is designed to be submillisecond
+* Helpful when you need to keep read latency to a minimum in your application
+* Used for fast access to data
+* In-memory is more expensive than SSD or HDD storage
+* Caches are volatile (You lose the data stored in the cache when power is lost or the OS is rebooted)
+* Caches can get out of sync with the persistent storage (This happens if the persistent storage is updated but the new data is not written to the cache and when this happens, it can be difficult for an application that depends on the cache to detect that the data within the cache is now invalid)

+# Networking Peering

+## VPN

+## Interconnect

+## Shared VPC

+## VPC Networking Peering

+## Direct Peering

+## Carrier Peering